Enzo35/acerola_jam-2024_03/README.md

   -- Godot Engine <https://godotengine.org>

 Textures Licenses

     Created using Ground 037 from ambientCG.com/a/Ground037,
     licensed under the Creative Commons CC0 1.0 Universal License.

+    Created using Leaf Set 037 from ambientCG.com/a/LeafSet019, licensed under the Creative Commons CC0 1.0 Universal License.

+    Created using Bark 014 037 from ambientCG.com/a/Bark014,
+    licensed under the Creative Commons CC0 1.0 Universal License.

+    Created using Foliage 003 from ambientCG.com/a/Foliage003,
+    licensed under the Creative Commons CC0 1.0 Universal License.